 and Dr. Matthew Stephany

 work side by side with Dr. Matthew Lunning, Dr. Avy Kallam, and Dr. Julie Vose in medical oncology as well as closely with Dr. Chuck Enke in radiation oncology and faculty in dermatopathology and heme pathology to care for patients with cutaneous lymphomas -- t-cell lymphoma (mycosis fungoides, Sezary syndrome, CD30+ lymphoproliferative disorders), gamma-delta T-cell lymphoma, subcutaneous panniculitis-like T-cell lymphoma (SPTCL), NK-T-cell lymphoma, b-cell lymphoma, pseudolymphoma and other primary cutaneous lymphomas.
 UNMC is renowned for the diagnosis, therapy, and research of lymphoma and has treated patients from all over the world.
 Our patients come for a consultation, initial diagnosis, second opinions, standard chemotherapy, participation in clinical research trials, and bone marrow/stem cell transplants.

 HIV / Infectious Disease Dermatology Clinic (MDC)

 -- held monthly at the Specialty Care Center, Dr. Jennifer Adams

-sees patients side-by-side with infectious diesease experts from UNMC to diagnose and treat cutaneous manifestations of HIV and other cutaneous infectious diseases.
+sees patients side-by-side with infectious disease experts from UNMC to diagnose and treat cutaneous manifestations of HIV and other cutaneous infectious diseases.

 Hansen's Disease National Site

 -- Dr. Jennifer Adams

 is an expert in infectious disease and tropical medicine dermatology and sees patients on a regular and referral basis for cutaneous leprosy.
-She works closely with the National Hansen's Disease Program and UNMC Dermatology is the referral center in the Midwest for this disease.
+She works closely with the National Hansen's Disease Program and UNMC Dermatology is a referral center in the Midwest for this disease.